Japanese nationality law: Acquisition and loss of nationality

-Controversy and debates
+Controversies

 In November 2008, Liberal Democratic Party member Tarō Kōno submitted a proposal to allow offspring of mixed-nationality couples in which one parent is Japanese to have more than one nationality.
 The proposal also calls for foreigners to be allowed to obtain Japanese nationality without losing their original citizenship.

 In 2018, a lawsuit was put forward to challenge the ban on Japanese citizens over the age of 21 holding foreign nationalities, but this was later rejected.
 The plaintiffs expressed a feeling of a loss of identity in their inability to hold onto dual nationalities.
 The government has argued that allowing dual nationality for adults in Japan could 'cause conflict in the rights and obligations between countries, as well as between the individual and the state'.
 However, no evidence was offered to substantiate this claim.

 Many mixed race Japanese citizens (often called hāfu) also express facing a lost identity when having to choose whether or not they keep their Japanese nationality at age 21.
 This issue was brought to light when Naomi Osaka chose to surrender her US citizenship because of this law.
 Despite this, she has subsequently faced criticism as to the validity of her 'Japanese-ness' in her role as torch-bearer in the Tokyo 2020 Olympics.
 Osaka is not able to speak Japanese fluently and has been living outside Japan for the majority of her life.

-Although, to a certain extent, Japanese nationals are ethnically or racially diverse, this diversity among Japanese nationals tends not to be recognised by the State, as any Japanese nationals (whether born in Japan or naturalised) are regarded as Japanese in the census regardless of their ethnic backgrounds.